revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JUnit.md

 ---

-56. Can we have Non-Public test methods in JUnit 5?
+56.Can we have Non-Public test methods in JUnit 5?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-- JUnit 5 test classes and test methods are not required to be public.
-We can now make them package-protected.
+- JUnit 5 test classes and test methods are not required to be public.We can now make them package-protected.
-- JUnit internally uses reflection to find test classes and test methods.
-Reflection can discover them even if they have limited visibility, so there is no need for them to be public.
+- JUnit internally uses reflection to find test classes and test methods.Reflection can discover them even if they have limited visibility, so there is no need for them to be public.

 </blockquote>
 </details>

 ---

-57. What is the purpose of the `@RepeatedTest` annotation in JUnit 5?
+57.What is the purpose of the `@RepeatedTest` annotation in JUnit 5?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

 JUnit Jupiter provides the ability to repeat a test a specified number of times by annotating a method with `@RepeatedTest` and specifying the total number of repetitions desired.

 Below is the example of `@RepeatedTest` in JUnit5.
 ```Java